If the printer gives no output or garbage output (symbols, many blank pages etc.), it's likely that the incorrect driver has been auto-detected.

 Firstly, check the specification for your printer via the manufacturer's website or CNET.com.
 When searching through the specification, check for the supported 'PDL', 'Emulation' or 'Supported languages'.

 The printer must be compatible with one or more of the following:

-If the printer is currently set to 'Autodetect' in the directprint.io admin console then forcing the printer driver type will usually solve the problem.
+If the printer is currently set to 'Autodetect' in the directprint.io admin console, then forcing the printer driver type will usually solve the problem.
 To force a driver type to a printer, do the following: